What is Photoderm?

 PhotoDerm technology, also known as IPL (Intense Pulsed Light) is an innovative treatment that can improve skin texture and other blemishes as wells as correct skin conditions such as signs of aging, Rosacea, unsightly small veins and uneven pigmentation.

-It offers Mission Viejo and Orange County patients a gentle, safe and non-invasive solution that is tailored to the individual needs of their skin type.
+It offers Orange County patients a gentle, safe and non-invasive solution that is tailored to the individual needs of their skin type.
 IPL provides superior cosmetic results and outstanding satisfaction.
 This procedure is also referred to as fotofacial or photofacial and photo-rejuvenation.

 How Does the PhotoDerm Work?